dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="media/draw/path.png" alt-text="Screenshot of a closed green triangle.":::

-A filled path can be drawn with the `FillPath`, which also requires a `PathF` argument:
+A filled path can be drawn with the <xref:Microsoft.Maui.Graphics.ICanvas.FillPath%2A>, which also requires a <xref:Microsoft.Maui.Graphics.PathF> argument:

 ```csharp
 PathF path = new PathF();